Napple Tale: Arsia in Daydream: Characters

-Arsia Poach - The protagonist.
+Arsia Porch - The protagonist.
 Straynap brings her to Napple World by mistake after confusing her with his actual target, a cat named Pochi.
 She defeats enemies using a key-shaped weapon.
 Her goal is to return to the real world.

-Straynap - Nicknamed "SN" by Poach.
+Straynap - Nicknamed "SN" by Porch.
 A novice Spirit Guide who also runs an ice cream shop called 13 Ice.
-He advises Poach and teaches her about the dreamworld.
+He advises Porch and teaches her about the dreamworld.

-Piero - A jester and self-proclaimed hedonist who oversees an initial gameplay tutorial for Poach.
+Piero - A jester and self-proclaimed hedonist who oversees an initial gameplay tutorial for Porch.
 He has many secrets.

 Frogcar - Frogcar is the mayor of Napple Town.
 He is half frog and half car (hence the name).
 He has a large house, where he holds meetings to discuss all sorts of problems in Napple Town.

 Lewis - Lewis lives in the Summer side of Napple Town and is best friends with Oliver until he is seduced by a sea spirit.

 Murray - Murray owns the Hatena store in the Winter side of Napple Town.
-Poach has a crush on him, and he is very friendly to everybody, as shown by how he likes to give gifts to Poach and others.
+Porch has a crush on him, and he is very friendly to everybody, as shown by how he likes to give gifts to Porch and others.

 Oliver - Oliver lives in the Winter side of Napple Town and is best friends with Lewis.